mibur1/psy111/book/introduction/5_Scientific_Comp/1_numpy.md

 print(my_array[:3])
 ```

 We can see that all the indexing operations we pereviously learned about are still valid. `my_array[0]` gives us the value from the zeroth position, `my_array[2]` from the second position, and `my_array[-1]` from the last position.
-We can also apply slicing operations, whith `my_array[2:4]` giving us the second and the third position (remember that when slicing, the start is included, but the end is excluded), and `my_array[:3]` giving us all elements up to the second position.
+We can also apply slicing operations, with `my_array[2:4]` giving us the second and the third position (remember that when slicing, the start is included, but the end is excluded), and `my_array[:3]` giving us all elements up to the second position.

-Similarly, we can also index over two-dimensional arrays by separating the indices whithin the square brackets with commas:
+Similarly, we can also index over two-dimensional arrays by separating the indices within the square brackets with commas:

 ```{code-cell} ipython3